 24. Massachusetts Institute of Technology

 Industrial collaboration has been a part of the Massachusetts Institute of Technology since its foundation.
 Today the college maintains relationships with over 800 companies.
 In 2019, industry-sponsored research totaled $180 million, which accounted for almost one-quarter of the college’s research expenditure.
 Some of the key drivers of industrial connections at the college are:

 - the Technology Licensing Office

 Payscale states that the Massachusetts Institute of Technology is the third-best college for technology careers.

 23. Stanford University

 The University and Corporate Foundation Relations department of Stanford University runs dozens of industrial affiliate programs.
 These programs benefit society by improving the dialogue between industry and academia.
 Additionally, these programs are wide-ranging, covering everything from aeronautics to US-Asia technology management.
-Other departments in the college have built their own industrial connections.
-For instance, the Energy Department runs initiatives such as the Natural Gas Initiative, the StorageX Initiative, and the Sustainable Finance Initiative to connect with businesses.
+Other departments in the college have built their industrial connections.
+For instance, the Energy Department runs the Natural Gas Initiative, the StorageX Initiative, and the Sustainable Finance Initiative to connect with businesses.
 Payscale considers Stanford University to be the second-best college for technology careers.

 22. University of Arkansas

 The economic development efforts of the University of Arkansas help “businesses from startup to conglomerate.”
 In 2019, the college opened a Startup Village, which initially offered six months of rent-free office space for new businesses.
 This helped the area become a vibrant space for launching successful businesses.
 Another department that boosts the college’s connections with leading industries is the Arkansas Small Business and Technology Development Center.
 The Center helps businesses with:

 - strategic planning